 For instance, in the manufacturing world, this might mean a better display on a shelf.

 Examples of Push Marketing

-Rather you’re pushing it through them.
-This might imply a set of tactics which are interruptive in nature.
+Instead, you’re pushing it through them.
+This might imply a set of tactics that are interruptive in nature.

-Things like a mass media campaign or an advertising campaign of social media or any other tactic that make the consumers see your brand while they’re doing something else.
+Things like a mass media campaign or an advertising campaign on social media, or any other tactic that makes the consumers see your brand while they’re doing something else.

 Other examples of push campaigns where you get your message to consumers in an interruptive way are: